flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How does the app start?

-For each platform in Xamarin.Forms, you call the `LoadApplication` method, which creates a new Application and starts your app.
+For each platform in Xamarin.Forms, you call the `LoadApplication` method, which creates a new application and starts your app.

 {% prettify csharp %}
 LoadApplication(new App());